 - OR-FCG-20 checkbox.
 A reduced tax rate is available if you sold or exchanged capital assets used in farming.
 Complete Schedule OR-FCG-20 and check the box in the header of the form. - Extension checkbox.
 For an Oregon extension when you're also filing for a federal extension: Send the federal extension with the Oregon return when you file.
-Check the "Extension" checkbox on your Oregon return and include the extension after all other enclosures.
-The Oregon extension due date is the 15th day of the month following the federal extension's due date.
-Don't send the extension until you file your Oregon return.
+Check the extension checkbox on your Oregon return and include the extension after all other enclosures.

 For an "Oregon only" extension: Answer question 1 on federal extension Form 7004, write "For Oregon Only" at the top of the form, and include it with your Oregon return when you file.
-Check the "Extension" checkbox on the Oregon return.
+Check the extension checkbox on the Oregon return.

 The Oregon extension due date is the 15th day of the month following what would be the federal extension's due date.
 Don't send the extension before you file your Oregon return.